Monotonicity of holonomy groups: Application to Riemannian holonomy groups

-To conclude this paper, it shall be remarked that one would assume that the conditions on Theorem \ref{thm:HolonomyLimit} can actually be weakened.
-The most apparent restriction is the one to connections compatible with positive definite metrics, which makes the theorem, e.g., inapplicable in the Lorentzian setting.
-Moreover, it would be interesting to see whether Theorem \ref{thm:HolonomyLowerSemicont} also holds for the full holonomy group (which is, as is known due to an example made by Wilking in \cite{wilking_compact_1999}, in general not closed in the special orthogonal group).
+To conclude this paper, it shall be remarked that one would assume that the conditions on Theorem~\ref{thm:HolonomyLimit} can actually be weakened.
+The most apparent restriction is the one to connections compatible with positive definite metrics, which makes the theorem, for example, inapplicable in the Lorentzian setting.
+Moreover, it would be interesting to see whether Theorem~\ref{thm:HolonomyLowerSemicont} also holds for the full holonomy group (which is, by \cite{wilking_compact_1999}, in general not closed in the special orthogonal group).

-However, the relaxation of these conditions would require entirely different proofs.
+However, the relaxation of these conditions would require different proofs.
 It would be interesting to study such generalizations.